mattiasalm/vuetyfire/README.md

 ### FirebaseUI options

 It is possible to modify the behaviour of FirebaseUI by providing a configuration object into the plugin options object.
 All configuration is done according to the [FirebaseUI](https://github.com/firebase/firebaseui-web) documentation.
+The provided configuration will be merged with the [default](https://github.com/mattiasalm/vuetyfire/blob/master/src/fractions/firebaseui/vue-firebaseui-default-options.ts) configuration for FirebaseUI.

 **main.ts**